Analysis of multiscale integrators for multiple attractors and irreversible Langevin samplers: HMM integrator for irreversible Langevin sampling scheme

 \section{HMM integrator for irreversible Langevin sampling scheme}

 Consider the overdamped Langevin equation

-where $U: E \to \RR$ is a given potential, $\beta = (k_B T)^{-1}$ is the inverse temperature, and $W_t$ is the standard multi-dimensional Wiener process.
+where $U: E \to \RR$ is a given potential, $\beta = (k_B T)^{-1}$ is the temperature, and $W_t$ is the standard multi-dimensional Wiener process.
+Here $E\subseteq \mathbb{R}^{d}$ denotes the state space.
 See Section~\ref{sec:averaging} for conditions on $U$.
-The overdamped Langevin dynamics \eqref{eq:overdamp} is often used to sample the Boltzmann-Gibbs measure, given by
+The overdamped Langevin dynamics \eqref{eq:overdamp} is often used to sample the Boltzmann-Gibbs measure, see \cite{RobertsTweedie:96}, with density given by

 which is the invariant measure of \eqref{eq:overdamp} under mild conditions.
-Note that the infinitesimal generator of \eqref{eq:overdamp} is self-adjoint with respect to the invariant measure, and thus the dynamics \eqref{eq:overdamp} is reversible in time, \textit{i.e.}, it satisfies detailed balance.
+Note that the infinitesimal generator of \eqref{eq:overdamp} is symmetric with respect to the invariant measure, and thus the dynamics \eqref{eq:overdamp} is reversible in time, \textit{i.e.}, it satisfies detailed balance.

 In \cite{HwangMaSheu2005,ReyBelletSpiliopoulos2014, ReyBelletSpiliopoulos2015}, it was proposed to add to the overdamped Langevin dynamics an irreversible forcing to accelerate the sampling, the resulting dynamics reads